 How to Start Saving for Your Child's Education

-If you’re a parent, you want what’s best for your child.
-That means making sure that they get a good education.
-The challenge?
-How to pay for everything from day care to college without going broke.
+If you’re a parent, you want what’s best for your child, like making sure that they get a good education.
+But how do you pay for day care and start saving for college without going broke?

-The good news is that there are options are available that can allow you save money in the short term and long term, provide tax savings and earn investment income for the future.
+The good news is that there are options are available that can allow you to save money in the short term and long term, provide tax savings and earn investment income for the future.
+We can help you prepare for your child's future!

 1. DEPENDENT CARE FSA